alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-03-complaining-to-the-ruler.md

 locale: en
 lang: en
 note: true
-excerpt: "Is it obligatory on me to complain to the Imam about someone who does not attend the congregational prayer or should I just advise him?"
+summary: "Is it obligatory on me to complain to the Imam about someone who does not attend the congregational prayer or should I just advise him?"
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz